-But Kinder Morgan has focused on the BC government as a strategic whipping boy.
+But Kinder Morgan has focused on the BC government as a strategic scapegoat.
 And political leaders federally and in Alberta, along with much of the punditry, are playing right along.

 Of all the barriers facing TMX, the BC government’s legal reference case is the least consequential.
 Numerous Indigenous court challenges before the Federal Court of Appeal and BC Supreme Court are more likely to succeed (legal challenges by the Tsleil-Waututh, Coldwater, Upper Nicola, Stk’emlupsemc Te Secwepemc, and Squamish First Nations all remain outstanding).

 While the federal government and Kinder Morgan like to point to the 43 Benefit Agreements signed with some First Nations, these agreements do not mean the signatory nations support TMX.
 All they mean is that First Nations wish to secure economic benefits should the project proceed.

 More importantly, consent is lacking from a number of First Nations directly along the route.
 The Tsleil-Waututh and Squamish Nations, whose territories encompass the Burrard Inlet at the terminus of the pipeline, vigorously oppose the project and insist they were not properly consulted.
 And the Secwepemc, who are also opposed, have territory covering a very large chunk of the pipeline’s route in BC’s interior.

 My theory: Kinder Morgan doesn’t want to admit to shareholders the role of Indigenous opposition and the possibility of a First Nations court win as the implications of losing on this ground are surely more profound.
 The BC government makes a more convenient target.